 While the former magnificence of the arches still manages to shine through the dilapidated façade, the medieval additions are hardly distinguishable from the vegetation that has since taken it over.
-The articulation of strokes, shadow, and perspective purposefully obscure that which does not belong to the original building.
+The articulation of strokes, shadow, and perspective purposefully obscures that which does not belong to the original building.
 Indeed, from the oblique perspective, it seems as though this area is occupied solely by ancient buildings.
-Yet in other depictions of the Temple, the church San Velabro and other modern surroundings are given prominence, as in the print below.
-Artists of these views notably employ difference perspectival strategies than Piranesi, demonstrating the significance of his choices in the print above.
+Yet, in other depictions of the Temple, the church San Velabro and other modern surroundings are given prominence, as in the print below.
+Artists of these views notably employ different perspectival strategies than Piranesi, demonstrating the significance of his choices in the print above.
 Perspective further permits Piranesi to situate the Temple cartographically and temporally in relation to the other buildings annotated in the key: the Arcus Argentariorum (1) and Cloaca Maxima (2).
 The Arch was, like its Latin name, a ianua, a gateway, serving as an important threshold between the Forum Boarium and the location of the Arch of Janus.
 It was a site of encounter where the important areas of the ancient city interconnected.
 The structures that Piranesi insists we see in the print are not only important markers of the city’s topography but also prominent examples of the magnificence of Roman urban and architectural design.
+(ZL)